lgilders/shopify-snippets/README.md

 ### Featured Products Managed via Metafields
 Because the new Sections only work for the Homepage, this snippet allows for metafield-adminable content on other pages, such as blog articles or collection list pages.

+### Adminable Section Via Metafields
+Because the new Sections only work for the Homepage, this snippet allows for metafield-adminable content on other pages, such as product pages, when the content is variable.

+### FAQs Section
+Because the new Sections only work for the Homepage, this snippet allows for a metafield-adminable section to display toggleable items as a FAQs example.

+### Secondary Sticky Navigation
+This snippet was built to display a secondary nav that appears at a certain position, disappears at a certain position, and highlights available sections while scrolling or on click.
+See this [documentation](https://github.com/davist11/jQuery-One-Page-Nav) for more information.

+### Logo/Image Section
+Built for use on the Homepage, this adminable section displays a selection of images in a slider at mobile resolutions.
+See this [documentation](http://kenwheeler.github.io/slick/) for more information.

+### Back-to-Top Button
+Add a back-to-top button on each page to enable users to return to the top of page wherever they are on any given page.